 In fact, there are lot of places in South America as Venezuela... or worse!

-Hope you have the best travel! ;) almost 7 years agoAnswered by genesisc_23 via WorldNomads.com
+Hope you have the best travel! ;) about 7 years agoAnswered by genesisc_23 via WorldNomads.com

 I agree with genesisc_23; not all places feel dangerous.
 Caracas is indeed dangerous, but Merida and the beautiful village of Chuao (and its awesome beach) are much more relaxed.
 However, people who want to visit the country should follow these safety tips: